cdomet-d/irc/bot/libs/curl/docs/INSTALL.md

 under "Project -> Properties -> Configuration Properties -> C/C++ ->
 Preprocessor".

-## Using BSD-style lwIP instead of Winsock TCP/IP stack in Windows builds
+## Using BSD-style lwIP instead of Winsock TCP/IP stack in Win32 builds

 In order to compile libcurl and curl using BSD-style lwIP TCP/IP stack it is necessary to make the definition of the preprocessor symbol `USE_LWIPSOCK` visible to libcurl and curl compilation processes.
 To set this definition you have the following alternatives:

- - Modify `lib/config-win32.h`
+ - Modify `lib/config-win32.h` and `src/config-win32.h`
  - Modify `winbuild/Makefile.vc`
  - Modify the "Preprocessor Definitions" in the libcurl project